dennisdevio/milestone-project-2/README.md

 - The hamburger menu button wouldn't work at first, it turned out to be missing script which I later implemented.
 In the newest Bootstrap 5 version there are scripts required that weren't needed in Bootstrap 4.

 #### Bugs Left
+- console log error that came from the google map external style sheet, as I did not knwo how to fix it.

 ## Deployment
 The deployment of this project was accomplished using Gitpod and Git for version control.